log-ufpb/qr/docs/src/latex/Extract-as-pdf.md

 ```latex
 \usepackage[active, tightpage]{preview}
 ```
-, where options `active` and `tightpage` are selected to activate the package, and to produce separate dimensions for every page, respectively.
+where options `active` and `tightpage` are specified to activate the package, and to produce separate dimensions for every page, respectively.

 The macro `\PreviewEnvironment` sets which environments must produce preview images.
 ```latex